milind1314/milind1314/README.md

 Hello!
 I'm Milind, a tech enthusiast with a keen interest in web development, backend technologies, and database management.
 My areas of expertise include:

-- **Programming Languages**: Java, HTML, CSS, JavaScript
+- **Programming Languages**: Java (Java 8), HTML, CSS, JavaScript, C
-- **Frameworks and Libraries**: Bootstrap, JDBC, Servlet
+- **Frameworks and Libraries**: Bootstrap, JDBC, Servlet, JSP
 - **Database Systems**: Oracle, SQL
+- **Tools & Platforms**: Figma, Eclipse IDE, IntelliJ IDEA, GitHub, Canva, Photoshop

 ### Skills and Interests

+- **Currently Learning**: Spring, React

 1. **Web Development**: I enjoy designing and building dynamic and responsive web pages using HTML, CSS, and Bootstrap.
-2. **Backend Development**: I work with **JDBC** and **Servlets** to create powerful Java-based web applications.
+2. **Backend Development**: I work with **JDBC**, **Servlets**, and **JSP** to create powerful Java-based web applications.
 3. **Database Management**: I use Oracle SQL for creating, managing, and querying databases efficiently.
 4. **Problem Solving**: Writing programs to tackle real-world challenges is something I find exciting.

 ### Recent Projects

 - **JDBC Employee Management System**: A program to manage employee records, allowing CRUD operations with Oracle SQL.
 - **Product Listing Website**: A web page showcasing various products, built with HTML, CSS, and Bootstrap.
 - **Servlet-Based Calculator**: A web application that performs arithmetic operations using Servlets and JSP.

 ### Hobbies

 When I'm not coding, I enjoy:

 - Exploring new tech trends.
 - Reading about software development best practices.
 - Spending time outdoors to refresh and recharge.

 Feel free to reach out if you'd like to collaborate or discuss tech topics! 🚀

 ---
 ## 🌐 Socials: